vulsdoc/vuls/docs/usage-report.md

 ## Example: Put results in S3 bucket
 To put results in S3 bucket, configure following settings in AWS before reporting.

-- Create S3 bucket. see [Creating a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/UG/CreatingaBucket.html)
+- Create S3 bucket.
+See [Creating a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/UG/CreatingaBucket.html)
 - Configure access to S3 resources.
 You can do this in several ways:
-  - Configure the environment variables. see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
+  - Configure the environment variables.
+See [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
-  - Configure the security credentials. see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
+  - Configure the security credentials.
+See [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
-  - Create an IAM role for the service and attach it to the service(EC2, AWS Lambda).
+  - Create an IAM role for the service and attach it to the service (EC2, AWS Lambda).
 [Creating a Role to Delegate Permissions to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)
-- To configure environment variables, security credentials, create an access key. see [Managing Access Keys for IAM Users](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
+- To configure environment variables, security credentials, create an access key.
+See [Managing Access Keys for IAM Users](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)

 Example of IAM policy: